 Factor XIII Deficiency

-Factor XIII (FXIII) was first identified by Laki and Lorand in 1948, when they surmised and then confirmed the presence of a clotting factor whose major role was to stabilize and strengthen thrombus formation to prevent excessive clot breakdown and re-bleeds.
-1,2.
-In plasma, FXIII circulates as a pro-transglutaminase (FXIII-A2B2) composed of two catalytic A subunits (FXIII-A2) and two non-catalytic B subunits (FXIII-B2) held together by non-covalent bonds.
+Factor XIII (FXIII) was first identified by Laki and Lorand in 1948, when they surmised and then confirmed, the presence of a clotting factor whose major role was to stabilize and strengthen thrombus formation and to prevent excessive clot breakdown resulting in re-bleeds.1,2 Plasma FXIII circulates as a pro-transglutaminase (FXIII-A2B2) composed of two catalytic A subunits (FXIII-A2) and two non-catalytic B subunits (FXIII-B2) held together by non-covalent bonds.
 The B subunits are found primarily in plasma, either free or in association with A subunits as part of the heterotetrameric form of FXIII.

-There is, in addition, an intracellular form of FXIII, which exists only as a homodimer of FXIII-A subunits (FXIII-A2) and primarily plays a role in crosslinking cytoskeletal protein, stabilizing cell-cell interactions, and cellular adhesion to the subendothelial matrix.
-3.
+There is, in addition, an intracellular form of FXIIIA, which exists only as a homodimer of FXIII-A subunits (FXIII-A2) and primarily plays a role in crosslinking cytoskeletal protein, stabilizing cell-cell interactions, and cellular adhesion to the subendothelial matrix.3

 A quick reference for the various forms of FXIII discussed in this article is listed below in Table 1.